-Volume I, Two Teens in the Time of Austen, picks up from the first “Duke” diary [ie, Mary Gosling's earliest known writings, owned by Duke University]: It is 1814, and England is rejoicing — for the Napoleonic Wars are presumed to be at an end.
+Volume I, Two Teens in the Time of Austen, begins in 1814; England is rejoicing — for the Napoleonic Wars are presumed to be at an end, Mary Gosling is visiting Oxford just as these national celebrations have ended.
+(Little did anyone know: Napoleon would ‘return’.)
 This was a momentous year for the Smiths of Suttons and the Goslings of Roehampton Grove.
-Mary Gosling visits Oxford just as these national celebrations have ended (little did anyone know: Napoleon would ‘return’).
-Emma Smith‘s father died early in the year, leaving Mrs Smith a 42-year-old widow, with nine children: the youngest of the nine, Maria, born two days after her father’s death.
-The story gains momentum when Emma begins keeping diaries on 1 January 1815.
+Emma Smith‘s father died early in the year, leaving Mrs Smith a 42-year-old widow, with nine children: the youngest, Maria, born days after her father’s death.
+Emma begins keeping diaries on 1 January 1815.
 The girls are, at this date, fourteen and thirteen years old.
-They are the privileged daughters of gentlemen; and their teen years are a mixture of schoolrooms, visits, travels to relatives in England, stays in London during the “Season”, and trips to Wales, Ireland, and the Continent — in fact, the Goslings visit the site of the Battle of Waterloo and Mary has left her impressions of the war-torn region.
+They are the privileged daughters of gentlemen; and their teen years are a mixture of schoolrooms, visits, travels to relatives in England, stays in London during the “Season”, and trips to Wales, Ireland, and even the Continent — in fact, the Goslings visit the site of the Battle of Waterloo and Mary has left her impressions of the war-torn region.
 Here is a tale worthy of Jane Austen’s pen, as beaux dance and ladies choose their (life) partners.
 But happiness comes at a price for many.